matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 #### Estimation as Commitment

 This is the most common and toxic way managers create unreasonable pressure.
 An estimate is a guess, a statement of probability, at best.
 A commitment is a promise.
-Turning a guess into a promise by default is an act of applying unreasonable, arbitrary load.
+Turning a guess into a promise by default is an act of applying unreasonable and arbitrary load.
 This single act forces teams to cut corners (creating [Defects](#defects)), work in unsustainable "crunch" cycles, and ultimately causes burnout.

 #### Hero Culture